Groo-The-Wanderer/knowYourHood/README.md

 ## Site Features
 ![alt text](https://github.com/Groo-The-Wanderer/knowYourHood/blob/master/public/knowYourHood_screenshot.png "know Your Hood screenshot")

 * The screen is configured as a dashboard with tiles (or panels) that present different types of information.
 The entire screen comprises 12 tiles with some components taking up more than a single tile.
 For example, the map component takes up 4 tiles.
-The layout of the screen and use of tiles is configuration driven (see below).
+The layout of the screen and use of tiles is configuration driven:
+  ** (packs/application.js) calls Dashboard.vue passing the number of rows and columns.
+This drives the number of tiles or panels on the page
+  ** Each component is called from Dashboard.vue with a position property.
+The notation used is spreadsheet notation.
+Therefore, "a1" is the first row and first column, "a2" is the second row and first column, "c2" is the second row and third column, etc.
 * The top left of the screen is the map.
 There is a search screen on the map to search for any address in New South Wales.
 The map uses [Mapbox](https://www.mapbox.com/) and the address search utilises Mapbox's [geocoding API](https://www.mapbox.com/api-documentation/#introduction)
 * As you enter an address autocompletion will try to make suggestions about what you are looking for.
 Select the desired address from the suggested items.
 * Once selected the site will determine the actual neighbourhood or suburb of the search.
 So if you search for a specific street address (such as your own home address) the suburb where your home is located will drive the rest of the information shown.